24f3002643/pybe-feature/archive/recursion-feature/README-recursion.md

 # PyBe - Interactive Recursion Learning Module

+> **⚠️ ARCHIVE NOTICE: SUPERSEDED FEATURE ⚠️**
+>
+> **This feature is inactive and was discarded.** During the development phase, based on pedagogical feedback, the project was officially pivoted from teaching "Recursion" to "Iteration".
+This directory and its contents remain strictly for historical logging and reference.
+>
+> 👉

 A repository to log research, design, and development for a contribution to **PyBe**, a project by the **Vicharanashala Lab for Education Design, IIT Ropar** designed to teach Python by focusing on computer and programming fundamentals over syntax.

 Main PyBe repository: [https://github.com/vicharanashala/pybe](https://github.com/vicharanashala/pybe)